 - Butt-Monkey: Kohaku and Topaz get the brunt of a lot of comic relief, and Kohaku's status as an immortal swordsman makes him a very handy human shield.

-- The Ditz: Princess Lapis and Topaz.
+- The Ditz: Princess Lapis is a well-meaning but ditzy girl, and Topaz is a ditzy villain.

 - Fastball Special: Jii throws Kohaku in the way of some arrows, using him as a Human Shield.